hci-a-if-its-2019/final-project-team-kyoukai/README.md

 ### Difference
 Sketch one mainly focus on making the main menu more compact and less bulky, while sketch 2 tried to copy tutorialspoint.com for the main menu.

+### Assumptions

+- User is familiar with tutorial websites
+- User knows how to operate browsers
+- User understands what they are looking for

+### System Requirements

+- Anything above 2005 computers.

 ## Prototype
 For prototype please download and open the page on the browser.
 [Prototype](https://github.com/hci-a-if-its-2019/final-project-team-kyoukai/tree/master/Prototype.html)